0install/docs/docs/tools/0release/index.md

 You can then run any final (manual) tests on the release.
 If you're happy with the result, then 0release can publish it (e.g. submit the release to 0repo, and push the new commits and tag to your public version control system).
 Otherwise, 0release will discard the temporary branch so that you can fix the problems and try again.

+!!! note
-Note: you don't _need_ to use this program to make your software available through Zero Install.
+    You don't _need_ to use this program to make your software available through Zero Install.
 You can just create a tarball using your normal process and then [publish a feed](../../packaging/index.md) for it.
 However, 0release can automate some of the steps for you.
 It's especially useful for new projects, where you don't yet have an established process.
 Having a program to handle new releases brings several advantages over doing it manually:

 - Making a new release is quicker, since many steps are automated.
 - You can't forget some steps (did you forget to tag version 1.2? did you remember to compile the translations in 1.4? etc).